Jordan Marshall (footballer, born 1996): Dundee

 On 18 June 2019, Marshall signed a two-year contract with Dundee.
 He impressed throughout his first season, until it was ended early due to severe thigh strain.
 On 7 January 2021, he signed a two-year contract extension with Dundee, keeping him with the club until 2023.
 Marshall would return from injuries in time to be a part of the Dundee team which won the Premiership play-offs and gained promotion to the Scottish Premiership.

 Marshall would make his 100th appearance for the Dark Blues on 17 September 2022 against Inverness Caledonian Thistle.
 After suffering a knee injury in October, Marshall remained out of action until December when he started in an away win against Ayr United which put Dundee atop the Scottish Championship at Christmas.
+He would remain a consistent figure for the Dark Blues and would form a strong partnership with winger Luke Hannant en route to winning the Scottish Championship.
+On 31 May 2023, Dundee announced Marshall had not been offered a new contract and would leave the club.

+The New Saints

+On 6 October 2023, Marshall signed with Cymru Premier club The New Saints on a two-year contract.
+He made his debut on 18 October in a Welsh Cup win over Ruthin Town.
+Marshall would come off the bench for TNS in their Welsh League Cup final victory over Swansea City U21s.
+Marshall won the Cymru Premier with TNS on 2 March.
+On 24 March, Marshall came on as a substitute in the 2024 Scottish Challenge Cup final which TNS lost to Airdrieonians.
+On 8 March 2025, Marshall scored his first goal for the Saints in a home league win over Haverfordwest County.
+On 28 May 2025, TNS confirmed that Marshall had signed a new contract for the following season.